blended-zio/blended-zio-site/content/docs/blended-zio-jmx/MBeanServerFacade.md

 {{< codesection dirref="jmxsrc" file="blended/zio/jmx/JmxAttributeCompanion.scala" section="simple" >}}

-To map the complex data we will rely on ZIO's `collectPar` operator:
+To map the complex data we will rely on the ZIO `collectPar` operator:

 {{< codesection dirref="jmxsrc" file="blended/zio/jmx/JmxAttributeCompanion.scala" section="tabdata" >}}

-Note, that whithin `JmxAttributeCompanion` the overall signature is
+Note, that within `JmxAttributeCompanion` the overall signature is

 ```scala
 def make(v: Any): ZIO[Any, IllegalArgumentException, AttributeValue[_]]